 Image courtesy Alzheimer’s WA.

-Dementia-friendly neighborhoods is a growing area of transdisciplinary research.
+Dementia-friendly neighbourhoods is a growing area of transdisciplinary research.
 But there are challenges and gaps that limit the depth of knowledge which need further research.
 An article from the University of Michigan outlines the issues for the built and social environments.

 Neighbourhoods are multi-sensory – sight, sound, smell, taste and touch.
 Technological advances support things like wayfinding and memory in navigating environments.